coandc/aWSFE/README.md

-For other evaluation scenarios (e.g. N=2 or T=10), please modify nb_cl or other corresponding pa.
+For other evaluation scenarios (e.g. N=2 or T=10), please modify nb_cl or other corresponding setting.

 ## Acknowledgements